 - Learning to use a new MDM is complex and time-consuming.

-- Investing in an MDM will be essential for schools with many devices, but of less value to schools with fewer devices.
+- Using MDM systems will be essential for schools with many devices.

 - As a long term strategy, aim to use an MDM with known costs that will support your future needs.